 Racial trauma, however, is different from situational and other forms of Trauma.

 In most cases, racial trauma is something that is a persistent and ongoing threat to the safety, security, and quality of life of those impacted by it for all of their lives.
-This is simply because as long as racial hatred, and the casual normalized violence that comes with/from it, exists in the every day encounters and actions of members of society, survivors are never fully safe, or able to relax and entirely recover from the effects of an attack, and can, therefore, only continually regroup and develop resilience as opposed to truly healing from the reality of their situation.
+This is simply because as long as racial hatred and the casual normalized violence exists in the everyday encounters and actions of members of society, survivors are never fully safe, nor able to relax and entirely recover from the effects of an attack and can, therefore, only continually regroup and develop resilience as opposed to truly healing from the reality of their situation without miraculous societal change.

 The fact of the matter is that healing from trauma requires removal from the dangerous situation that caused trauma to begin with.
-But with racial trauma, the dangerous situation is the society in which one lives itself.
+But with racial trauma, the dangerous situation is the society in which one lives.

-Plainly stated, in American society, it is stressful and traumatic to simply exist as a black person (my focus here) going about everyday normal activities even in a country where the labor of this said targeted group literally built and sustains the very nation that all people “enjoy.”
+Plainly stated, in American society, it is stressful and traumatic to simply exist as a black person (which is my focus here).
+Going about everyday normal activities, even in a country where the labor of this said targeted group literally built and sustains the very nation that all people “enjoy” is an emotionally challenging experience.

 After 300 years of slavery (which many still seek to excuse and/or minimize) and many years of segregation, discrimination, and outright oppression, the hearts and minds of millions (and their offspring) have been poisoned by the delusions caused by the valuation of African people, which makes it so that even children as young as 3 years old can pick up on the unspoken (but always loudly enacted) stories of superiority and inferiority that some benefit from continually perpetuating to this day.